United Nixes Passenger List Request

-Passengers say the plane’s seat-belt sign was not lighted at the time the turbulence struck; the airlines says it was on.
+Passengers say the plane’s seat-belt sign was not lit at the time the turbulence struck; the airlines says it was on.

-Makoto Kitazawa, a member of a Transport Ministry committee investigating the accident, said today that a complaint had been filed with the U.S. Embassy in Tokyo to press United Airlines to release the list.
+Makoto Kitazawa, a member of a Transport Ministry committee investigating the incident, said today a complaint had been made to the U.S. Embassy in Tokyo to press United Airlines to release the list.

 Kitazawa, the investigator, said it was ``unthinkable″ that a carrier would refuse to release the list to government investigators.

-Ted Lopatkiewicz of the U.S. National Transportation Safety Board said U.S. law requires airlines to keep a passenger list and then release it to the board upon request.
+Ted Lopatkiewicz of the U.S. National Transportation Safety Board said U.S. law requires airlines to keep a passenger list, which is released to the board upon request.

 Tokyo’s request for the passenger list was made to the Tokyo office of United Airlines, and the airline’s Chicago headquarters has not been directly contacted, Kitazawa said.

-Most of the 374 passengers on the United jet that flew into rough air late Sunday were Japanese hoping to spend the New Year’s holiday in Hawaii.
-The plane was forced to turn back to Narita airport near Tokyo on Monday.
+Most of the 374 passengers on the United Airlines jet that flew into rough air late Sunday were Japanese hoping to spend their New Year’s holiday in Hawaii.
+The plane was forced to turn back to Narita airport near Tokyo Monday.

-Of the six passengers interviewed by Japanese investigators so far, none said the seat-belt sign was on, Kitazawa said.
-The six were all injured Japanese hospitalized in Japan.
+Of the six passengers so far interviewed by Japanese investigators, none said the seat-belt sign was on, Kitazawa said.
+The six were all injured Japanese in hospitals in Japan.

-The committee has been unable to interview uninjured passengers because of restricted access to the list, he said.
+The committee has been unable to interview passengers who were not injured because United has not given them names of other passengers, he said.

 The National Transportation Safety Board, which asked for Japanese help in the investigation Tuesday, has said it could not be sure whether the seat-belt sign was on until investigators talked with the crew.